Polito-MLDL-2025/30llm-testgen/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
+├── docs               <- MkDocs project for documentation │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │